-1 In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders) was accomplished.
+1. In developing this plan, briefly describe how the school sought advice from individuals (teachers, staff, other school leaders, paraprofessionals, specialized instructional support personnel, parents, community partners, and other stakeholders).

 A stakeholder's meeting was held which included parents, staff and support personnel.
 During this meeting the previous goals were reviewed and data was shared regarding the progress toward meeting the goals.
 Then all attendees were placed in groups, provided information and given time to pour over the information with the intention of identifying overarching needs.
 All present had an opportunity to discuss why the overarching needs were necessary and provided context to what the next steps should be.
 The meeting was also streamed live which allowed others who were not in attendance to listen in on the process.

-2 Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.
+2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.

 Administration screens all candidates for employment.
-All candidates must be highly qualified or in the process of being highly qualified prior to employment.
+All candidates must be professionally qualified or in the process of being professionally qualified prior to employment.
 Administration adheres to the TKES evaluation process and conducts it with fidelity to ensure that all teachers employed provide instruction using best practices.
 Professional development takes place weekly and there are standards provided by administration that serves as guidance for instruction.
-It si the expectation that all subgroups are served and instruction is data driven to ensure that no child is not receiving a quality education.
+It is the expectation that all subgroups are served and instruction is data driven to ensure that no child is not receiving a quality education.

-3 Provide a general description of the Title I instructional program being implemented at this Title I School.
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
 Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
 Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

 At BMMS, we provide supports to at-risk students in numerous ways.
 For example, during the school day, we provide our students with leveled classes in ELA and math so that teachers may utilize data from benchmark assessments and universal screeners (Assesslets, STAR Math, Reading Inventory, and Milestones) to provide differentiated support at the appropriate level of challenge.
 Teachers can analyze the data from these formative and summative assessments in professional learning communities to determine areas of deficit for remediation as well as areas of strength for acceleration.
 In our language arts and literacy classes, teachers may divide the students into smaller groups for direct instruction, guided practice and more specific feedback on their work.
 We frequently seek paraprofessionals and retired educators to assist teachers in this practice so that students can have more focused assistance in classes with students who are at risk in that particular content area.
-Teachers and the parapros/retired educators divide the class into smaller groups based on individual areas of weakness or identified deficits and incorporate resources such as Study Island, learned the English language and need more scaffolded support in the areas of reading fluency, comprehension, and vocabulary acquisition.
-We would also like to provide supports in math using parapro support or retired educators with math certification.
-Because success in social studies and science classes demands reading fluency and comprehension, we would like to provide support in those classes as well with the aid of a parapro or retired educator who can provide reading/literacy assistance in those content areas.
+Teachers and the paraprofessionals/retired educators divide the class into smaller groups based on individual areas of weakness or identified deficits and incorporate resources such as USA Test Prep (Progressive Learning), NewsELA, Reading Plus, System 44, ALEKS, Scholastic Magazines, Gizmos and others to build those skills.
+We would like to provide support through a new program called Lexia as well for students who have recently learned the English language and need more scaffolded support in the areas of reading fluency, comprehension, and vocabulary acquisition.
+We would also like to provide supports in math using paraprofessional support or retired educators with math certification.